robotools/robofab/README.md

-RoboFab
+RoboFab 3k
 =======

+*This branch is for Python 3 development.
+Not for Production*

 RoboFab is a Python library with objects that deal with data usually associated with fonts and type design.
 RoboFab has support for the [UFO font format](http://unifiedfontobject.org).

 ###The Developers